evgenyneu/fits2image/README.md

-# Export FITS to image file
+# Export FITS file to a png or jpeg image

 This is a utility written in Python 3 that converts a FITS file into image format like png or jpeg.